kaiAsmOne/ELKAnalytics/README.md

 ```
 docker logs -f logstash
 ```
 Logstash will output to console all the messages it is able to interpet.
+If you see messages getting written to the console log you can skip the next chapter.

 ### 6: I am not getting logdata